3dlg-hcvc/hsm/README.md

 This repo contains the official implementation of Hierarchical Scene Motifs (HSM), a hierarchical framework for generating realistic indoor environments in a unified manner across scales using scene motifs.

 ## Environment Setup
-The repo is tested on Ubuntu 22.04 LTS with `Python 3.11` and `CUDA 12.1`.
+The repo is tested on Ubuntu 22.04 LTS with `Python 3.11` and (optional) `CUDA 12.1` for faster object retrieval using CLIP.

+For setting up the environment, you need to have the following tools installed:
+   - `git` and `git-lfs` for downloading HSSD models
+   - `conda` or `mamba` for environment setup

 ### Automated Setup (Recommended)